 Fundraising towards our core funding or for a particular project is a great way to support us and get involved, and there are many exciting activities you can take part in.
-A number of individuals and corporates have run specific fundraising events in the past, the most recent of which was a ‘Tower to Tower’ Bike ride.
-A team of cycling enthusiasts cycled from the Blackpool to the Eiffel Tower to raise money for our Inspire US 2020 programme.
+A number of individuals and corporates have run specific fundraising events in the past, the most recent of which was a ‘Coast to Coast’ Bike ride.
+A team of cycling enthusiasts cycled from the Carlise to Newcastle to raise money for our Bridge programmes.

 If you would like to set up a fundraising event we would love to hear from you.